karstenw/Cactus-opml-Outliner/README.md

 ## Recent versions ##
-v0.2.0 Initial release.

-v0.2.1 Node movements

-v0.2.2 Row height option

-v0.2.3 Corrected a bug introduced with node movements and preventing nodes to be manually created at the end of a level.
+v0.2.7 m4a & mov files & urls now open in movieplayer. feedparser at v5.1.1.

+v0.2.6 Corrected a bug in method naming.
+License added

+v0.2.5 RSS nodes can be openend now, new outline adds basic structure to outline, help menu opens github/mailing list

 v0.2.4 Table rows can be moved up/down; Table/Outlineview styles now apply directly from the checkboxes.
 Deleted "Apply" button.

-v0.2.5 RSS nodes can be openend now, new outline adds basic structure to outline, help menu opens github/mailing list

-v0.2.6 Corrected a bug in method naming.
-License added
+v0.2.3 Corrected a bug introduced with node movements and preventing nodes to be manually created at the end of a level.

+v0.2.2 Row height option

+v0.2.1 Node movements

+v0.2.0 Initial release.

 ## Things that work: ##